Teams, tales and tips – a guide to the local game

 One of the first of the wave of English new-builds, the ground replaced Fellows Park a quarter of a mile away.
 Now the site of a supermarket, Fellows Park was the Saddlers’ home for just under a century.
 The club had moved there from West Bromwich Road – WBA and Wolves remain Walsall’s longest-serving rivals, though the club’s near constant presence in the third flight since World War I means that in modern times, Shrewsbury and Port Vale have come to elicit more acrimony.

 These days, it seems Walsall is on the up.
 The business park surrounding the Bescot reflects the more diverse, small-scale industry on which the area now survives.

-In town, close to St Paul’s Street bus station and a quick hop to the stadium by bus Nos.45 or 401E, The Pitch is a large modern chain sports bar.
+In town, close to St Paul’s main bus station and a quick hop to the stadium, The Pitch is a large modern chain sports bar.
 Round the corner, St Matthews Hall is a Wetherspoons set in a magnificent pillared building on Lichfield Road.
 Nearby on Darwall Street, the Tap & Tanner is a popular modern pub with TV football.

 On Walsall High Street, the Black Country Arms offers traditional hand-pulled ales and live music.

-Just north of the town centre by the Walsall Canal, the George Stephenson focuses on TV sports and twofer meal deals.
+Just north of the town centre by the Walsall Canal, the George Stephenson is now in the Harvester chain, focusing on meal deals.
 It’s a family-friendly spot open from breakfast, with a nice wooded setting.